KKornegay/Project_2_Group_C/proposal.md

 ## <div align = "center"><u>Do higher MLB player salaries lead to greater team success?</u></div>

-An analysis of MLB team salary data from 1985-2015 was investigated to determine whether the highest spending teams achieve the greatest levels of success.
+An analysis of MLB team salary data from 1985-2015 was investigated to determine if the highest spending teams achieve the greatest levels of success.
 Relationships considered will include:
 -	Cost/Win for each team per season -> total team salary/wins
 -	Mean league Cost/Win per season -> total league salaries/total league wins
 -	Cost/Win for each year’s championship team vs. League median cost per win.